yczyczyczycz/Calorie-Counter/README.md

 -DailyCount is now observing when Person changes his/her BMR and will get updated -Reading the sample website in the main
 -Observer and subject design implemented

+Project wee 11: GUI
+-Modeled the console loop with JButton and ActionListener with slight simplification -CounterGUI implements JFrame, one BoardLayout JPanel then another 3X3 GridLayout JPanel inside -9 buttons inside the GridLayout JPanel, with different colors to distinguish between the tasks